 This candidate information booklet has all the details you need for each stage of the process.
 It is important that you read this document as it provides information on how you will be assessed and the timetable for each stage.
 Applicants should note that the timetable is fixed and alternative dates cannot be offered.

-The Services wishes all candidates the best of luck during this process.
+The Service wishes all candidates the best of luck during this process.
 If you have any additional questions or queries, please contact us via email:

 recruitment@shropshirefire.gov.uk